Book review: Swan Song

 Here’s an example featuring the ex-military man, Colonel James Macklin, as he heads back into his Airstream trailer, which serves as the command post for the budding army he’s assembling:

 He turned back toward the trailer.
 Sheila Fontana was standing in the doorway, and suddenly Macklin realized that all this excitement had given him an erection.
 It was a good erection, too.
 It promised to stay around awhile.
-He walked up the carved staircase with its bannister of demon faces, entered the trailer and shut the door.
+He walked up the carved staircase with its banister of demon faces, entered the trailer and shut the door.

 This is just bad.
-No one should ever use the phrase “it was a good erection” outside of a clinical test report or soft porn.
+No one should ever use the phrase “it was a good erection” outside a clinical test report or soft porn.
 Mercifully, McCammon declines to depict the actual sex acts.
-The bannister of demon faces is made by a crazy person, by the way.
+The banister of demon faces is made by a crazy person, by the way.
 Did I mention there are a lot of crazy people in Swan Song?

 Oh, and the military force that Macklin is assembling is called the Army of Excellence.
 Yes.
 Maybe Army of Total Awesomeness was already taken.